morisUtokyo/uTR/README.md

 > \> GroupSize = 10, Diameter = 4, RadiusFromCentroid = 4, CentroidReadName = sampleID,readID, CentroidReadLength = 166

 -u : Feed a single representative unit of a putative tandem repeat in the input read, which can be computed by using mTR (https://github.com/morisUtokyo/mTR).
-If it is not specified, uTR automatically estimates tandem repeat units; however, mTR is better at predicting longer units than uTR (see the results in https://academic.oup.com/bioinformatics/article/37/5/612/5919583).
+If it is not specified, uTR automatically estimates tandem repeat units; however, mTR is better at predicting longer units (typically of length >20 b) than uTR (see the results in https://academic.oup.com/bioinformatics/article/37/5/612/5919583).

 -h : Feed SNV information surrounding a focal TR in a read; namely, a list of tuples of the form sampleID, readID, and a pair of SNV positions closest to the focal TR (e.g., 14882386|14883645, where two positions are separated by the bar "|").
 For each read, the pair of nearest SNVs is put into the annotation of the read.